blackboxprogramming/blackroad-prism-console/pi-cortex-stack/README.md

 ### Pi Holo Renderer

-`pi_holo_renderer.py` subscribes to the `pi/holo/text` and `pi/holo/image`
+`pi_holo_renderer.py` subscribes to the `pi/holo/text`, `pi/holo/image`, and
-topics.
-The renderer stores the current text payload and the most recent asset frame under `/var/lib/pi-cortex/holo`.
+`pi/audio/clip` topics.
+The renderer stores the current text payload, the most recent asset frame, and any audio clips under `/var/lib/pi-cortex`.
 If an HDMI display is connected it will also open a simple OpenCV window.
+Audio playback is handled via `aplay` (or the player specified by `PI_CORTEX_AUDIO_PLAYER`) and can be disabled by setting `PI_CORTEX_AUDIO_AUTOPLAY=0`.
 On a headless system you can disable the window by setting the `PI_CORTEX_HEADLESS=1` environment variable.

 ### Pi Sim Panel

-`pi_sim_panel.py` runs a FastAPI server that exposes the most recent content the simulator received from MQTT.
-The service listens on port 8000 by default and serves a compact status dashboard at `/`.
+`pi_sim_panel.py` runs a FastAPI server that exposes the most recent content the simulator received from MQTT, including the live audio clip.
+The service listens on port 8000 by default and serves a compact status dashboard at `/` that embeds the latest image and an in-browser audio player.

 ### Pi Ops Heartbeat (optional)